 The adviser will review your case and contact you within 24 hours of referral, for a full discussion on the next steps.
 If necessary – and only with your permission – the adviser may contact your employer on your behalf.
 If representation at a formal hearing is required, this will be arranged with you.

-Depending on the circumstances, your case may be referred to our appointed solicitor for a merits assessment.
+Depending on the circumstances, your case may be referred to one of our appointed solicitors for a merits assessment.
 If your case meets the criteria, you will become a client of the solicitor and your case with the BMA will be closed.
 If not, you are welcome to seek alternative independent advice.

 - Call 0300 123 1233